 In general, Afro hair is more vulnerable to hair breakage at the crown than other hair types [7].
 This may be due to the protective styling practices often used on Afro hair, as there’s no evidence of structural differences in Black hair compared with white and Asian hair.

 If you have Afro hair, it’s especially important to take steps to protect your hair when styling it.
-But people with all hair types should consider doing the same, especially if you bleach or chemically treat your hair.
+For example, avoid tight hairstyles and use a heat protectant spray before using heat styling tools.
+People with all hair types should consider doing the same to prevent hair breakage, especially if you bleach or chemically treat your hair.

 To stop your hair from breaking off at the crown, you need to know what’s causing your crown hair breakage.